tobiasgeron/Tremaine_Weinberg/README.md

 `nsa_elpetro_absmag_r` : The NSA absolute r-band magnitude from elliptical Petrosian fluxes, assuming Ωm=0.3, ΩΛ=0.7, h=0.7, taken from the MaNGA DRPALL.
 `nsa_sersic_absmag_r` : The NSA absolute r-band magnitude, assuming Ωm=0.3, ΩΛ=0.7, h=0.7, taken from the MaNGA DRPALL.
 `bar_type`: The bar type according to GZ DESI.
 Either 'Weak bar' or 'Strong bar'.
+`is_SF`: A flag whether the galaxy is star-forming (True) or quiescent (False), according to the thresholds quoted in Belfiore+2018.

 The details of how the bar type, inclination, position angles, bar length and their errors are measured can be found in Section 3 of Géron et al. (2023).

 ### Table 3
+`iauname`: The NSA-iauname of this target.
+`dr8_id`: The GZ DESI identifier of this target.
+`MANGAID`: The MaNGA-id of this target.
 `PLATEIFU`: The MaNGA plate-ifu number of this target.
 `Omega`: The pattern speed of the target, measured in km s-1 arcsec-1.
 `Omega_ll`: The lower limit of the pattern speed.